step three- alter your furniture

 The tiling was fast and fun!
 This project was coming along super quickly now!
 This part was super fulfilling :).
 It was also the element that pulled everything together and looked polished.
 Update- I have had to since go back and glue down the tiled because a few fell off.
 If you go this route, I’d suggest gluing from the beginning :).
 I used liquid nails to secure them.

-I also attached the sink with liquid nails and it has held up really well.
+I also attached the sink with liquid nails and it has held up really well so this seems like a great option.

 Now, your main elements of the kitchen are in place!
 It’s time to add in the smaller details!

-I bought a spice rack from Ikea.
-I painted it white and screwed it onto the black splash.
+I bought a spice rack from Ikea and since I like the white on white look, I painted it white and screwed it onto the black splash.

-And now, for the reveal photos!!! and some more small detail ideas for you!
+And now, for the reveal photos!!!
+In addition to some more small detail ideas for you!

 Didn’t it turn out cute?!
 I am in love!